Chiapas: Era of Independence

 Elites in highland cities pushed for incorporation into Mexico.
 In 1822, then-Emperor Agustín de Iturbide decreed that Chiapas was part of Mexico.
 In 1823, the Junta General de Gobierno was held and Chiapas declared independence again.
 In July 1824, the Soconusco District of southwestern Chiapas split off from Chiapas, announcing that it would join the Central American Federation.
 In September of the same year, a referendum was held on whether the intendencia would join Central America or Mexico, with many of the elite endorsing union with Mexico.
 This referendum ended in favor of incorporation with Mexico (allegedly through manipulation of the elite in the highlands), but the Soconusco region maintained a neutral status until 1842, when Oaxacans under General Antonio López de Santa Anna occupied the area, and declared it reincorporated into Mexico.
 Elites of the area would not accept this until 1844.
-Guatemala would not recognize Mexico's annexation of the Soconusco region until 1895, even though the border between Chiapas and the country was agreed upon in 1882.
+Guatemala would not recognize Mexico's annexation of the Soconusco region until 1895, even though the border between Chiapas and Guatemala had been agreed upon in 1882.
 The State of Chiapas was officially declared in 1824, with its first constitution in 1826.
 Ciudad Real was renamed San Cristóbal de las Casas in 1828.

 In the decades after the official end of the war, the provinces of Chiapas and Soconusco unified, with power concentrated in San Cristóbal de las Casas.
 The state's society evolved into three distinct spheres: indigenous peoples, mestizos from the farms and haciendas and the Spanish colonial cities.
 Most of the political struggles were between the last two groups especially over who would control the indigenous labor force.
-Economically, the state lost one of its main crops, indigo, to synthetic dyes.
-There was a small experiment with democracy in the form of "open city councils" but it was short-lived because voting was heavily rigged.

-The Universidad Pontificia y Literaria de Chiapas was founded in 1826, with Mexico's second teacher's college founded in the state in 1828.